Supreme Court takes up same-sex marriage for first time

 The court had been widely expected to take up at least one of the challenges to the federal marriage law, given that two federal appeals courts had found the law unconstitutional.
 Less clear was what the court would do with the California gay marriage ban.

-In an “orders list” released after its meeting, the court granted an appeal in the case of Edith Windsor, an 83-year-old lesbian who challenged her denial of federal tax benefits under the Defense of Marriage Act.
+In an “orders list” released after their meeting, the court granted the appeal of Edith Windsor, an 83-year-old lesbian who challenged her denial of federal tax benefits under the Defense of Marriage Act.

 Windsor’s wife, Thea Clara Spyer, died in 2007, but because the same-sex marriage was not recognized under federal law, Windsor had to pay more than $363,000 in federal estate taxes on assets she inherited from Spyer, according to her lawsuit.

-Reached by phone on Friday, Windsor said it was “thrilling” that the justices decided to take her case.
-She said winning would be a “big boon for civil rights.”

-Federal courts of appeal in New York and Boston had found unconstitutional the provision that denies federal recognition and benefits to married same-sex couples.
+Federal courts of appeal in New York and Boston had found the provision that denies federal recognition and benefits to married same-sex couples unconstitutional.

 In its order on Friday, the Supreme Court said it wanted to consider whether the congressional group had a right to defend the law, given the Obama administration’s conclusion that the law is unconstitutional.